 In the table below, state the crash reduction goal for each of the three fiscal years.
 The method of measurement should be consistent from year to year.
-For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal could be shown as 4 percent.
+For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal would be shown as 4 percent.
+If the crash reduction goal is 15 crashes per year, then each annual goal would be shown as 15.

 Fiscal Year Annual Crash Reduction Goals

-2022 1 1
+2022 1

-2023 1 1
+2023 1

-2024 1 1
+2024 1

 Tennessee has set a goal lower the TN Large Truck Fatality rate by 1% for each year over the next three years.
-This translate to the following goal rates: FY 2022 Rate of .255 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2023 Rate of .252 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2024 Rate of .250 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2023 UPDATE: Numbers will be listed in the charts in the Problem Statement Narrative Section above.
-FY 2024 UPDATE: Numbers will be listed in the charts in the Problem Statement Narrative Section above.
+This translates to the following goal rates: FY 2022 Rate of .255 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2023 Rate of .252 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2024 Rate of .250 for TN FMCSA Reportable Large Truck Fatalities per 100 million TN VMT FY 2023 UPDATE: Numbers will be listed in the charts in the Problem Statement Narrative Section above.
+FY 2024 UPDATE: Numbers will be listed in the Problem Statement Narrative Section above.

 Program Activities for FY 2022 - 2024: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
 Tennessee's goal is to stop and reverse the upward trend in Large Truck fatal crashes and fatalities and to lower the current rate for large truck fatalities per 100M TN VMT by 1% each year over the next three years.
-THP currently has 765 commissioned troopers who are certified to conduct NAS inspections.
+THP currently has 813 commissioned troopers who are certified to conduct NAS inspections.
 Troopers perform commercial vehicle inspections and traffic enforcement activities along with their daily duties.
-Beginning with the cadet class of 2021,all new troopers are required to be Level I certified prior to graduation from the academy.
+Beginning with the cadet class of 2021, all new troopers are required to be Level I certified prior to graduation from the academy.
 In addition to their daily efforts, the THP supervisors approve overtime to conduct targeted enforcement based on data provided by the TDOSHS TITAN Division.
 The "CVE Dashboard" is a tool supervisors use when creating 90 day enforcement plans.
 The CVE Dashboard provides monthly snapshots of large truck crash data for each district in the following areas:

-- Day of Week
+- · Day of Week

 - Time of Day

 - Functional route

 - Land Use (Uban/Rural)

 - Driver Factors

 - Large Truck Related Fatalities

 - Number of NAS Inspections Performed